MacnMan/document_website/Macnman-Doc/docs/modules/LoRa Modules/mac32wble5/9-referacen-designs.md

 - **RF Output Path**
   - A **0Ω** jumper connects the module’s RF output (`ANTEXT`) directly to the antenna connector.
   - 50Ω-matched layout is recommended.
-  - Optional capacitor placeholders (C45, C46) allow for fine tuning or matching if needed.
+  - Optional capacitor placeholders (C1, C2) allow for fine tuning or matching if needed.

 - **Antenna**
   - Ensure antenna is placed away from noisy components and has proper ground clearance.

 - **Power Supply**
-  - Decoupling capacitors C21 (4.7µF) and C22 (100nF) ensure clean supply rails.
+  - Decoupling capacitors C3 (4.7µF) and C4 (100nF) ensure clean supply rails.
   - Operates from a +3.3V source.
 VBATT, VDD, and VDDA should be connected to this regulated supply.

 - **Programming Interface**
   - SWD lines (`SWDCLK`, `SWDIO`) are broken out for firmware flashing and debugging.
-  - Compatible with standard ST-Link and J-Link debuggers.
+  - Compatible with standard ST-Link.

 - **Reset Circuit**
   - A simple reset line is provided.
 You can connect this to a button or external controller for module reset control.